 You’ve been through undergrad, the long days as a medical student, the grueling hours of residency, and finally wake up one day a new attending with paychecks coming in amounting to $250,000 a year – finally living the dream right?!
 Or wrong?!

 Sadly, the opposite of the financial dream is true in so many cases.
 Many attendings start our their careers in near financial ruin.
-Little finance is taught in medical school and less in residency, while simultaneously students are racking up student loan debt that is averaging now well over $200,000 with ridiculous interest rates in the 6.5-7.5% range!
+Little finance is taught in medical school and less in residency, while simultaneously students are racking up student loan debt that is averaging now nearly $200,000 with ridiculous interest rates in the 6.5-7.5% range!

 Recently a thread on Student Doctor Network forums caught my attention showing a real life example of this.
 One unlucky family medicine graduate never paid much attention to financial matters throughout his training.
 He then started that first attending job with a salary of $248k/year and a student loan burden of 382k – all with interest rates averaging over 7%.
 Suddenly, he realizes he doesn’t qualify for any loan forgiveness programs and lives in a high cost of living area.
 He’s wondering will he ever pay those loans off, save for retirement, get adequate life/disability insurance, continue to live in his new $2000/mo condo, and take his wife on the dream honeymoon they put off during residency.
 He makes a couple incorrect assumptions in his post, but overall displays about the same knowledge of financial planning as most med-students through new attendings.
 He knows he has some options regarding loan repayment but isn’t really sure what those are.
 He knows he should get disability/life insurance but clearly hasn’t even started that process.
 He knows he needs to find a way to budget his new growing income but has woken up to the realization that even though his income makes him “rich” – his financial picture is actually pretty bleak without some solid planning.